 Field-hunting tip

-Look in metamorphic rocks, hydrothermal veins country — that is the host setting where fuchsite typically forms.
+Look in metamorphic rocks, hydrothermal veins country, the host setting where fuchsite typically forms.
 If you start seeing quartz, kyanite, corundum in float, you are in the right ground.
 Field specimens usually show a platy crystals, micaceous masses habit, so train your eye for that shape before scanning the outcrop.